 Sport England's checking processes include various stages.
 When the dataset arrives from IPSOS-MORI, there is time set aside for quality assurance.
 We make sure all variables and survey responses are contained as expected, checking all cases are included within the datasets, and that the file size and structure are similar to previous years.
-The Month / Quarter variables are checked to ensure an even distribution of survey responses across the year, and the Region / Child Indices of Multiple Deprivation / Local Authority variables are checked to ensure a representative spread of survey responses across England.
+The term variable is checked to ensure an even distribution of survey responses across the year, and the Region / Child Indices of Multiple Deprivation / Local Authority variables are checked to ensure a representative spread of survey responses across England.
 All variables are reviewed, to make sure they are named and labelled correctly, and missing values are correctly set where appropriate.
 It is also checked that there aren't too many missing values at questions where there should be data.
 All headline measures are compared to previous years, and composite / derived variables are checked against the 'building block' variables to ensure data accuracy.
 Where activity disciplines are grouped, we make sure that all sub-disciplines are correctly feeding into the activity (e.g. Cycling for travel is checked to be included in the overall Cycling category).
+During academic year 2019-20, due to the Covid-19 pandemic there were reduced response numbers in summer term as a result of reduced sampling.
+This created an uneven distribution in the spread of responses across the year by both term and school phase - in addition to reduced summer responses, there was also a greater proportion of secondary responses as at home completion was easier for this age group.
+Therefore, it is advised when analysing academic year 2019-20 data, to analyse within term and/or school phase too.
+Extra profiling analysis within term was also undertaken to understand the impacts of this change.

-IPSOS-MORI provide the weighting plan file, using the latest ONS statistics, to ensure results are nationally representative and therefore as accurate as possible for the population of England, reducing risk of bias in survey estimates.
+IPSOS-MORI provide the weighting plan file, using the latest ONS statistics, to ensure results are nationally representative and therefore as accurate as possible for the population of England, reducing risk of bias in survey estimates and to enable fair comparison of results between survey years.
 The weighting is done separately for the three sets of year groups (years 1-2, years 3-6 and years 7-11).
 The weighted and unweighted demographic profiles are reviewed by Sport England, and compared to previous years and national population statistics to ensure the profile is as expected.
 The range for weights is reviewed to ensure that any single responses aren't give too much emphasis within the final weighted data.
 More detail about the weighting procedures can be found within the survey's full technical report.
+Whilst the results are weighted to the demographic profile of England, as well as by geography of England, it is not also possible to weight each academic year by term and geography.
+Given the sampling is done by local authority, priority is given to geography within the survey weighting.

-Sport England also fully check the analysis and published tables using a quality assurance checklist.
+Sport England and the University of Edinburgh have worked together to fully check the analysis and published tables.
+A quality assurance checklist is adhered to.
 Weighted and unweighted bases and counts, rates, shares, confidence intervals, standard errors, population estimates, and significance tests are checked to be correct against the raw SPSS data outputs and significance test calculations.
 We make sure any population estimates calculated are using the most up-to-date population figures available.
 Published tables are checked to ensure rates are shown to 1 decimal place, time periods are shown separately, column headings are correct and showing respondent numbers, etc. We also make sure any new local authorities are included where appropriate.